"The most important thing about a person is always the thing you don't know." Barbara Kingsolver, The Lacuna

 We welcome your submissions of original work.
-Please read some of the published pieces in both the "Featured Essays" section on the homepage and from the Archives tab on the menu.
-Consult our About page for a better sense of what we publish and a view of our editorial sensibilities.
-We offer no restrictions on approach to material or format, but we do ask that you kindly adhere to the following guidelines:
+Please read some of the published pieces linked from the homepage and from the Archives tab on the menu for a better sense of what we publish and a view of our editorial sensibilities.
+We offer no restrictions on approach to material or format, but we do require that you kindly adhere to the following guidelines:

 - nonfiction submissions only